rednaske2a/CivitaiDownloader/replit.md

 ## Notes

-- Storage is in-memory, data is lost on server restart
+- Storage is in-memory, data is lost on server restart (but model scanner re-imports existing models)
-- For production use, configure a valid ComfyUI path
+- For production use, configure a valid ComfyUI path to enable file downloads and model scanning
 - WebSocket automatically falls back to polling if connection fails
 - Download manager processes up to 2 concurrent downloads
-- Gallery images are limited to 6 per model
+- Image downloads are configurable (default 100 images per model)
+- Model scanner runs on startup and when ComfyUI path is saved in settings
+- Image fetching uses efficient pagination to minimize API calls and respects maxImages limit